Muzz Buzz

 Muzz Buzz is an Australian owned and operated drive-through coffee franchise chain, originating in Perth, Western Australia.
-Established in 2001, in the suburb of Belmont, Muzz Buzz has seen rapid expansion in recent years and be found at over 35 locations within the Perth metropolitan area.
+Established in 2001 in the suburb of Belmont, Muzz Buzz has since expanded to over 30 locations within Western Australia, and has made forays interstate and overseas.

 History

 Craig Muzeroll opened the first Muzz Buzz in 2001 on Great Eastern Highway, Belmont, Western Australia.
-The coffee shop was created to cater to growing Australian tastes for premium coffee which was, at the time, not commonly available within Perth in drive-through form.
+The coffee shop was created to cater to growing Australian tastes for premium coffee which, at the time, was not commonly available within Perth in drive-through form.

 Franchising of the brand commenced in 2004 after Warren Reynolds and his partners purchased Craig Muzeroll's business.
 The first franchised outlet was established in Mosman Park.
 Reynolds was instrumental in the expansion of the franchise to additional Perth locations.
 Sporting a distinctive design reminiscent of an oversized coffee cup, the stores have the standard corporate livery of white, green, and purple.
+As a member of the Franchise Council of Australia, it was ranked as one of the top 10 franchises within Australia in 2012, based on an independent review of franchisors by 10 Thousand Feet.
+In 2016, it began a co-branding agreement with fellow Western Australian business Java Juice, and began selling Java Juice's products in its outlets.